taowei19/start/README.md

-# start
+Hello My name is Tao.

-i dont know what to say
+I am a student in University of Michigan.

-My name is Tao.
-I start to learn python in 2021.10.02
+I am major in Math and CS.